shivvo/anvil/doodads/README-editors.md

    ```
    ifconfig
    ```
    * The IP address you're looking for will be listed, under one of the network interfaces.
-Usually, there's a loopback interface and one with IP address 10.0.X.X - the third is probably the one with the IP address assigned by DHCP.
+Usually, there's a loopback interface and one with IP address 10.0.X.X - one of the other options is probably the one with the IP address assigned by DHCP.

 You can use step 2 to refer back to the IP address - it will be used in most remote development tools to connect to your LED.